Why avoiding online arguments is crucial when raising awareness on social media

 Online arguments can often turn into a personal attack, with people resorting to name-calling, insults, and aggressive language.
 This reflects poorly on the cause you are advocating for.

-Remain calm and composed.
 Do not let their anger or aggression affect you and your message.
-You can choose to ignore the comment altogether and focus on engaging with those who are genuinely interested in learning more about the cause.
+You can choose only engaging with those who are genuinely interested in learning more about the cause.

 While engaging in online arguments when raising awareness about important causes may be tempting, it is better to avoid them.
 These arguments can be counterproductive, toxic, and exhausting.
 Instead, focus on educating and engaging with your audience respectfully.
 The goal is to bring about positive change, not to win an argument.
 So, choose your battles wisely and use social media as a powerful tool for creating a meaningful impact that can help you reach a wide audience.